Table of Contents

 - Offering sneak peeks, exclusive coupons while registering for your newsletter is a great way to grow your e-mail list.
 Miracle Mom is one such brand that offers such perks for its audience.

 - Starbucks is known for their pricey coffees and their glam factor that pulls in millennials who are not worried about shelling out a few extra bucks for their coffee.
 Getting a chance to become a lifetime member would give your customers bragging rights for life.
 The CTA to download the app leaves no confusion on what the audience should do to win this opportunity, making it one of the greatest Facebook ad examples.

 - Using sustainable products for your business?
 Promote your initiative via Facebook ads since with the increase in awareness for plastic waste among people; customers are gradually moving towards brands that work for good!

 - While using images for your campaign, avoid using stock photos.
 Audiences are now smart enough to notice one.
-Put some effort and get some photoshoot done with your products and models to reel in audiences.
+Put some effort and get a photoshoot done with your products and models to reel in audiences.
 The best Facebook ad examples are visually appealing with high quality images.

 - Ads with attractive food videos are sure to grab everyone’s attention, just like this ad by United by Food (UBF) did to announce the opening of their store in Bhopal.